fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Azure.Networking.md

 ### [Set-AzureVNetGatewayKey](./Set-AzureVNetGatewayKey.md)
-Sets the pre-shared key for the connection between an azure_2 VPN gateway and a local network site.
+Sets the pre-shared key for the connection between an Azure VPN gateway and a local network site.

 ### [Set-AzureVNetGateway](./Set-AzureVNetGateway.md)
-Enables or disables a VPN gateway for an azure_2 virtual network.
+Enables or disables a VPN gateway for an Azure virtual network.

 ### [Start-AzureApplicationGateway](./Start-AzureApplicationGateway.md)